 Relates to DRIS Decisions 2

 The Plumbers Licensing Board (PLB) will continue to administer the plumbers licensing scheme.
-However, the PLB’s role as the technical regulator will cease and pass instead to the Building Commissioner supported by staff from the Building and Energy Division of the Department of Mines, Industry Regulation and Safety.
+However, the PLB’s role as the technical regulator will cease and pass instead to the Building Commissioner supported by staff from the Building and Energy Division of the Department of Energy, Mines, Industry Regulation and Safety.

 Membership of the PLB will also be reformed to align more closely with the skill set required for a licensing administrator.

 Relates to DRIS Decisions 3, 4, 5, 6, 7, 9 and 23

 The overarching definition of “plumbing work” in the Plumbers Licensing Act 1995 will be broadened to apply to any work prescribed in the Plumbers Licensing and Plumbing Standards Regulations 2000 as the design, construction, testing, installation, alteration, extension, replacement, repair or maintenance of pipes, fixtures, fittings, devices or apparatus used or intended to be used to convey water, wastewater and other wastes.